The angel saw his sister round the fountain with his subordinate. “Guys! She’s been separated from her brother.”

 Her breathing calmed as she nodded again.
 “O-Okay.”

 “Thank you,” Monty let out a breath of relief.
-He gestured for the runner to approach them.
+He gestured for the porter to approach them.
 Chris did so, smiling pleasantly at the human as he held out his arm.

 “Lizzie, Chris is our teleporter.
 Do you know about the different kinds of spirits?”